file-format/Docs/en/ebook/lrx.md

 ## What is a LRX file?

 A file with .lrx extension is an associated file for Sony BroadBand eBook (BBeB).
 It contains data such as images, text, and pagination information.
-The BBeB fomrat is used by the Sony Portable Reader which is a mobile device allowing users to read eBooks.
+The BBeB format is used by the Sony Portable Reader which is a mobile device allowing users to read eBooks.
 But as of July 2010, it has become obsolete and Sony now uses the [EPUB](/ebook/epub/) file format for ebooks.
 Applications that can open LRX files include Sony Reader which is available for both Windows and Mac OS.

 ## LRX File Format